ntoskrnl/DataSync/README.md

 </dependency>
 ```

-This library also requires Parse Android SDK.
+The library already contains `Parse-1.7.1.jar`.

 ## Configuration

 Assuming your app is already configured to work with Android Parse.

-All you need to do is to extend <code>com.cardiomood.android.sync.ormlite.SyncEntity</code> for each
+All you need to do is to extend `com.cardiomood.android.sync.ormlite.SyncEntity` for each
 entity class you would like to enable synchronization.
 Here is an example of an entity class:

 ```java